Skip to main content

 Viewing test failure details

-Click View results to see the Test run details page, which lists all tests run, with a breakdown of failed tests and passed tests.
-Clicking on a failed test displays the error message returned from Salesforce as well as a full stack trace for easier debugging:
+Clicking on a Failed tests displays the error message returned from Salesforce as well as a full stack trace for easier debugging:

 Filtering test run history by date

 By default, the test run history will display results from the last 30 days.
-You can change this filtered view by clicking on the date range drop-down menu above the results table.
+You can change this filtered view by clicking on the drop-down menu next to Last 30 days tab:

 Did this answer your question?